mapbox/mercantile/docs/cli.rst

       --help         Show this message and exit.

     Commands:
+      bounding-tile  Print the bounding tile of a lng/lat point, bounding box, or GeoJSON objects.
-      children  Write the children of the tile. parent    Write the parent tile.
+      children       Print the children of the tile. parent         Print the parent tile.
       quadkey        Convert to/from quadkeys.
-      shapes    Write the shapes of tiles as GeoJSON. tiles     List tiles that overlap or contain a lng/lat point, bounding box, or GeoJSON objects.
+      shapes         Print the shapes of tiles as GeoJSON. tiles          Print tiles that overlap or contain a lng/lat point, bounding box, or GeoJSON objects.

 Examples
 --------